oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 -  Get/set scheduler mode and properties
 -  Reset device
 -  Query if the device has been repaired
+-  Query if the device needs to be reset and for what reasons (wedged, initiate repair)
 -  PCI information:

    -  Get configured bars